 Q: Do I need an appointment?

-A: We prefer you make an appointment in order for you to receive our full attention.
-However, you can always drop in, send an email to firstname.lastname@example.org, or call us at 910-678-8473
+A: We prefer that you make an appointment so you can receive our full attention.
+But you can always drop in, send an email to firstname.lastname@example.org, or call us at 910-678-8473

 Q: Where are the Success Coaches located?